mkozjak/node-telnet-client/README.md

 * `shellPrompt`: Shell prompt that the host is using.
 Defaults to regex '/(?:\/ )?#\s/'.
 * `loginPrompt`: Username/login prompt that the host is using.
 Defaults to regex '/login[: ]*$/i'.
 * `passwordPrompt`: Username/login prompt that the host is using.
 Defaults to regex '/Password: /i'.
+* `loginFailedPrompt`: String or regex to match if your host provides login failure messages.
+Defaults to undefined.
 * `username`: Username used to login.
 Defaults to 'root'.
 * `password`: Username used to login.
 Defaults to 'guest'.
 * `irs`: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.